 From ‘Babyboy to Snickers,’ here are the handles used by ISIS to radicalise Indian Muslims

-New Delhi, May 07: The tacking of the online activity of the Islamic State has been one of the most important jobs for an Intelligence Bureau official.
+New Delhi, May 07: The tacking of the online activity of the Islamic State has been one of the most important jobs for an Intelligence Bureau (IB) official.
 It is there where the radicalisation takes place and in almost all cases it has been found that a person has joined the Islamic State after being contacted by a handler online.

 The Indian agencies tracking the ISIS say that most notorious handle used online is Yusuf al Hindi.